DataDog/datadog-go/README.md

 When transporting DogStatsD datagram over UDS, two modes are available, "blocking" and "asynchronous".

-"blocking" allows for error checking but does not guarantee that calls to the library will return instantly.
-For example `client.Gauge(...)` might take 50ms or more to complete.
-If used in a hot path of your application, this behavior might significantly impact your performance.
+"blocking" allows for error checking but does not guarantee that calls to the library will return immediately.
+For example `client.Gauge(...)` might take and arbitrary amount of time to complete depending on server performance and load.
+If used in a hot path of your application, this behavior might significantly impact its performance.

 "asynchronous" does not allow for error checking but guarantees that calls are instantaneous (<1ms).
 This is similar to UDP behavior.